 Obviously there is an optimum trade-off between how tall a stud should be above the tire’s tread, and how soft the tire’s rubber should be to maximize traction on both surfaces.
 Most winter tire studs intended for use on paved surfaces seem to protrude about 1/8" (or a little less) above the tire surface.
 The scooter studs (#4719 and #4720) are about this high, and are what we recommend…but I've actually never built a tire with these studs.

 I have made, purchased and ridden on several sets of studded tires, but they've all been for off-road ice and snow riding so the studs have been longer.
 I've used these studded tires on pavement for a few miles but only riding at slow speeds and very, very cautiously.
 It's a very uncomfortable feeling, even riding a light weight bike.

-The studs that are most suitable for street use are the #4719 and #4720 and in some situations the slightly taller #4706.
+The studs that are most suitable for street use are the very short #4719 and #4720, and in some situations the slightly taller #4706, #4707 and #4708's also can work well.
+Be positive all of the tire's rubber around each stud remains fully in contact with pavement.
+On both pavement and ice experiment and test a studded tire's frictional limits carefully.
+These modified tires provide less total grip compared to regular unstudded tires on dry pavement at warm temperatures.
 If I were building a set of tires for winter street riding, I might experiment with mixing these types.
 Maybe one row of the slightly longer #4706's down the center of the tire, spaced about an inch or two apart surrounded by the shorter studs on either side and in between?
 The studding arrangement would depend on the tire's tread pattern.
 And regardless of pattern and stud types I’d ride with caution until learning the gripping characteristics of my newly studded tires.